muhammadazzazy/time-series-forecasting-sarimax/README.md

 - Time series decomposition and seasonality analysis
 - Model parameter selection using ACF and PACF
 - SARIMAX model training and forecasting
-- Model evaluation using RMSE, MSE, MAE and Theil's U-statistic
+- Model evaluation using RMSE, MSE, MAE, and Theil's U-statistic
 - Residual analysis and diagnostic tests

 ## Contents